go-nunu/nunu/README.md

   - `service`: This sub-module contains the implementation of the business logic, responsible for handling specific business operations.

-* `mocks`: This module contains the mock implementations of interfaces from various modules, used for unit testing.
 * `pkg`: This module contains some common utilities and functions.

 * `scripts`: This module contains some script files used for project build, test, and deployment operations.